MehrabVino/GameMechanics/README.md

-# GameMechanics - Unity Game Mechanics Framework
+# MechanicGames - Unity Game Mechanics Framework

 A comprehensive Unity framework providing modular, reusable game mechanics for different game types.
-This project includes implementations for Match3 and BlockBlast game mechanics with a clean, extensible architecture.
+This project includes implementations for **Match3** and **BlockBlast** game mechanics with a clean, extensible architecture.

 ## 🎯 Project Overview

-GameMechanics is designed to provide a solid foundation for building various game types in Unity.
+MechanicGames is designed to provide a solid foundation for building various game types in Unity.
 Each mechanic is self-contained, follows SOLID principles, and can be easily integrated into existing projects or used as a starting point for new games.

+## 🎮 Featured Game Mechanics

+### 🟦 Match3 - Classic Puzzle Game
+A fully-featured match-3 puzzle game mechanic with:
+- **Grid-based board system** with customizable dimensions (default: 8x8)
+- **Smart match detection** for horizontal, vertical, and diagonal patterns
+- **Cascade system** with chain reactions and combo multipliers
+- **Score calculation** with configurable points per tile and chain bonuses
+- **Theme system** for easy visual customization with sprites and colors
+- **Event-driven architecture** for smooth UI updates and animations
+- **Mouse-based input** with drag-and-drop tile swapping
+- **Gizmo rendering** for easy debugging and development
+- **Clean, modular architecture** with clear separation of concerns

+**Key Components:**
+- `Match3Mechanic`: Main game controller implementing `IGameMechanic` (MonoBehaviour)
+- `Match3Board`: Pure C# logic class for grid management and match resolution (Serializable)
+- `Match3RuntimeView`: Visual representation and animation controller (MonoBehaviour, auto-connects to mechanic)
+- `Match3Theme`: ScriptableObject-based theming system
+- `Match3HUD`: Simple score display UI component (MonoBehaviour)

+**Gameplay Features:**
+- Swap adjacent tiles to create matches of 3 or more
+- Automatic cascade resolution with chain reactions
+- Score multipliers for longer chains
+- Configurable tile types and board dimensions
+- Built-in high score system using PlayerPrefs

+### 🟨 BlockBlast - Block-Matching Puzzle
+A block-matching puzzle game mechanic featuring:
+- **Shape-based gameplay** with falling block pieces
+- **Combo system** with multipliers and chain reactions
+- **Progressive difficulty** with increasing complexity
+- **Visual effects** including screen shake and particle systems
+- **Responsive UI** that adapts to different screen sizes
+- **Object pooling** for optimal performance

+**Key Components:**
+- `BlockBlastMechanic`: Core game logic implementing `IGameMechanic`
+- `BlockBlastGameManager`: Game state and progression management
+- `BlockBlastEffects`: Visual effects and screen shake system
+- `BlockBlastGameUI`: Comprehensive UI system with multiple panels
+- `BlockBlastObjectPool`: Performance-optimized object pooling

 ## 📁 Project Structure